Professor Cancels Course On Hate Speech Amid Contention Over His Use Of Slur

 "My main concern here is with Rosen's response to student discomfort and confusion, which strikes me as profoundly unproductive, because he appears to have avoided (and perhaps indefinitely postponed) an important teaching moment," Haupt said.

-Haupt noted Rouse's point about students' heightened sensitivity to examples of racism — "but," he countered, "if a shifting context has influenced how students respond to certain course material, doesn't that suggest that we as educators have the responsibility to adapt our teaching to guarantee a favorable outcome?"
+Haupt noted Rouse's point about students' heightened sensitivity to examples of racism — but, he countered, "if a shifting context has influenced how students respond to certain course material, doesn't that suggest that we as educators have the responsibility to adapt our teaching to guarantee a favorable outcome?"

 "Rosen could have stepped back, clarified the difference between using hate speech and talking about it, and then asked his class how they felt comfortable representing the term going forward — so that the conversation could continue," Haupt added.
 "But that isn't what happened."

-Note: Editor's note: This post refers frequently to the use of a racial slur.